AbnormalAndy/LearnGoWithTests/100DaysOfCodeProjects/love-calculator/README.md

 For Love Scores between 40 and 50, the message should be:

-- "You score is *y*, you are alright together."
+- "Your score is *y*, you are alright together."

 Otherwise, the message will just be their score, e.g.:

-- "Your socre is *z*."
+- "Your score is *z*."

 e.g.